Jsos17/CalculatorApp/dokumentointi/vaatimusmaarittely.md

 ## The purpose of the application

-The application provides all the basic arithmetic operations (+, -, *, /, mod) and also trigonometric functions, exponentiation, square-root, logarithmic, factorial and so on.
+The application provides all the basic arithmetic operations (+, -, *, /, mod) and also trigonometric functions, exponentiation, square-root, logarithm, factorial and so on.

 Additionally, it serves as a graphics calculator, providing the ability to visualize simple functions and examine their behaviour.